Jakeduerr/SoftwareGuildProjects/README.md

 # SoftwareGuildProjects

-A collection of work from my time at the Software Guild Bootcamp
+A collection of projects from my time at The Software Guild Bootcamp

 > **PreWork**
 > ---------------